South Central Railway zone: History

 Ex MP Bayya Suryanarayana Murthy requested the creation of a new railway zone.

-The zone was formed on 2 October 1966 by merging the carved-out divisions of Hubli, Vijayawada of Southern Railway zone and Solapur, Secunderabad of Nizam's Guaranteed State Railway.
+The zone was formed on 2 October 1965 by merging the carved-out divisions of Hubli, Vijayawada of Southern Railway zone and Solapur, Secunderabad of Nizam's Guaranteed State Railway.
 On 2 October 1977, Guntakal division of Southern Railway zone was merged and the already merged division of Solapur was demerged from the zone and became part of its former Central Railway zone.
 On 17 February 1978, the Hyderabad division was formed by splitting the existing Secunderabad railway division.
 On 1 April 2002, two new divisions of Guntur and Nanded were created in this zone and the Hubli division was demerged and became part of South Western Railway zone.

 The Khandwa Akola section was merged into Bhusaval Division of Central Railways as the line was taken up for Gauge Conversion in 2017.
 On 27 February 2019, AP part of Waltair Division, Vijayawada, Guntur and Guntakal divisions were merged into newly formed South Coast Railway zone.

 Jurisdiction

-The zone is spread over the states of Telangana, Maharashtra, Andhra Pradesh, Karnataka, Chhattisgarh.
+The zone is spread over the states of Telangana, Maharashtra, Andhra Pradesh, Karnataka, Partly Southern Madhya Pradesh near Khandwa.